Connect with others who understand.

 Written by Annie Keller

-Finding a good soap or shampoo when you have psoriasis can be hard.
-Any product you choose needs to manage the flaking and other issues that come with scalp psoriasis.
+Finding the right shampoo for scalp psoriasis can be hard.
+Any product you choose needs to manage the flaking and other issues that come with the condition.
 Many shampoos on the market have ingredients that make psoriasis symptoms worse.
 No one wants their already itchy, painful scalp to have an allergic reaction to something that’s supposed to help the skin.

-One MyPsoriasisTeam member aptly described the struggle.
-“I find it more important to watch what shampoos, laundry soap, and lotions have direct contact with the skin — even the materials they’re made from.”
+One MyPsoriasisTeam member aptly described the challenge: “I find it more important to watch what shampoos, laundry soap, and lotions have direct contact with the skin — even the materials they’re made from.”

 The scalp is one of the most common areas of affected skin for people with psoriasis.
 One study estimated that 80 percent of people with psoriasis have had it on the scalp.
-Shampoo and conditioner are both simple treatments for scalp psoriasis.
-They’re easily applied as part of your daily routine, and they can be discontinued quickly if they cause an adverse reaction.
+Shampoo and conditioner are simple treatments for scalp psoriasis.
+They’re easily incorporated into your daily routine, and they can be discontinued quickly if they cause an adverse reaction.

 Can Over-the-Counter Treatments Help?

-There are several shampoos and treatments available over the counter that can soften psoriasis scales and heal sensitive skin on your scalp.
-Many can be ordered online or purchased at your local drugstore.
-It is best to choose two or three of these shampoos and rotate their use, so the scalp does not get used to only one shampoo.
+Several types of over-the-counter (OTC) shampoos and treatments can soften psoriasis scales and heal sensitive skin on your scalp.
+Many products can be ordered online or purchased at a drugstore.

 Coal Tar Shampoo

-Coal tar doesn’t seem like the sort of thing you would want on your scalp, but in fact, coal tar shampoo is one of two over-the-counter treatments the U.S. Food and Drug Administration (FDA) has approved to fight psoriasis.
-(It can also be used as a dandruff shampoo.)
-Unlike several other psoriasis treatments for the scalp, coal tar can be used on a long-term basis.
+Coal tar may not seem like an ingredient you’d want on your scalp, but coal tar shampoo is one of two OTC treatments that the U.S. Food and Drug Administration (FDA) has approved for psoriasis.
+(Coal tar can also be used as a dandruff shampoo.)
+Unlike several other psoriasis treatments for the scalp, coal tar shampoo for psoriasis can be used long term.

-Coal tar can treat itching and plaque psoriasis.
-One member warned that, while coal tar worked, the smell was unappealing.
-“I currently use coal tar shampoo, but it has a very strong odor.”
-You can use a regular shampoo after using coal tar to leave your hair feeling and smelling the way you like it.
+Coal tar can help treat scalp psoriasis and relieve itching associated with plaque psoriasis.
+One member warned that, although coal tar worked, the smell was unappealing: “I currently use coal tar shampoo, but it has a very strong odor.”

 Salicylic Acid